ChrisKahrs/o1Scheduling/NurseScheduling/nursescheduling.md

 Use this prompt to run the o1 model and generate a nurse schedule that meets the specified constraints.

-# Nurse Scheduling Problem
+# Nurse Scheduling Problem (specific to Mercy Hospital use case)
-create a problem that is complex and has many constraints, not generically but for a very specific example created below:

 ## Problem Description
 At Mercy hospital we have 5 nurses that need to be scheduled for the month of October 2024.
 The nurses are: